 The bootloader is locked not only by these measures.
 There also works another lock: it is a relatively new “Vault Keeper”.
 It is a second protection that goes to the lock after the first invasion is already done.
 After you broke the first level of protection, it relocks the bootloader again, especially after the full phone data is gone.

-Can you root the S10?
+Can I root Samsung Galaxy S10?

 Yes, you can.
 Moreover, you can root Samsung Galaxy S10 and S10 Plus, S10e, with Android system 10 and Android 9 Pie.